linkerd/website/linkerd.io/content/2.10/tasks/multicluster-using-statefulsets.md

   1. When we mirrored the headless service, we created a clusterIP service for each pod.
-Since services create DNS records, naming each endpoint with the hostname from the target gave us these pod FQNS (`nginx-set-0.(...).cluster.local`).
+Since services create DNS records, naming each endpoint with the hostname from the target gave us these pod FQDNs (`nginx-set-0.(...).cluster.local`).
   2. Curl resolved the pod DNS name to an IP address.
 In our case, this IP would be `10.43.179.60`.